- A Computer Glitch: Meaning

 - Review the scan results.
 Click on a category to review individual registry keys.
 Some categories may have subcategories.
 You can also untick any category whose associated registry keys you don’t want removed, although doing so is not recommended.

-- The Back Up Changes checkbox is checked by default.
-You want to leave this option alone so that the tool can save your current registry configuration to the Auslogics Rescue Center.
+- The Back-Up Changes checkbox is checked by default.
 You will be able to restore your registry should the need arise.

 - Click the Resolve button to repair the registry.